mseminatore/bintools/cisc/README.md

 ## Registers

 I wanted to keep the CPU as simple as possible.
 So there are a very small number of registers.
-They are:
+I am still debating the value of a frame pointer register.
+The registers are:

 Register | Description | Size
 -------- | ----------- | ----